 - Awareness Through Movement® (taught in groups or privately): You carry out the instructor’s precise verbal instructions at your own pace in order to solve a movement “puzzle,” learning to complete each movement with the least amount of effort and increased ease and sustainability.

 - Functional Integration® (taught privately): A one-on-one lesson using gentle, specific touch to soften your habitual patterns and introduce novel organization.
-You lie or sit fully clothed on a low, soft table (or on a padded blanket on the floor), with supports like foam rollers and cushions to increase comfort so that tissues can soften, joints can articulate, the analytical mind can rest, and movements can come together in new ways.
+You lie or sit fully clothed on a low, soft table (or on a padded blanket on the floor), with supports like foam rollers and cushions to increase comfort so that tissues can soften, joints can articulate, the analytical mind can rest, your sensed experience of yourself can shift, and movements can come together in new ways.